pqrkchqps/diehard-dot-fund/docs/en/development_handbook/qa_checklist.md

 ## Production readyness
 - does the user help manual need updating?
-- deployment to loomio-clone ok
+- deployment to diehard_fund-clone ok
 - background jobs for things that take time or use external services.
 - intercom behaves correctly
 - google analytics records actions